scylladb/scylla-ccm/README.md

 Installation
 ------------

-ccm uses python distutils so from the source directory run:
+ccm uses python setuptools (with distutils fallback) so from the source directory run:

     sudo ./setup.py install